 1 = Yes

-can_lie_down Whether the creature animation displays frames when it falls down when dead/unconscious (Used by Death and Sleep animations).
+Whether the creature animation displays frames when it falls down when dead/unconscious (Used by Death and Sleep animations).

 Note: Doesn't appear to be related to animation display.